 What is Forecast Fit?

 Forecast fit refers to how successfully your chosen forecast method fits to your actuals.
-A good forecast fit captures all patterns and trends, but ignores random noise.
+A good forecast fit captures all patterns and trends, but ignores random noise, producing a low percentage of forecasting error.

-To determine whether your forecast method fits well, check out the following:
+To determine whether your forecast method fits well, this post reviews the following key concepts:

 - Forecast Fit – Residual Analysis